Navigation

 Evan Semón

-The whole facility will not open right away to those new residents as construction workers continue to touch up parts of the building, but incoming residents will have access to a music studio, classroom and wellbeing center for therapy.
+The whole facility will not open right away to those new residents, as construction workers continue to touch up parts of the building, but incoming residents will have access to a music studio, classroom and well-being center for therapy.

 When completed, the campus will offer community living rooms, case management on site, laundry and dining rooms, dorms, a courtyard and terraces, a medical clinic, a tech lab, an art studio and offices.
-Because the campus offers more room than the Stout Street location, Urban Peak will lower the age limit for kids who can stay at the shelter, from fifteen years old to twelve years old; the oldest age allowed for Urban Peak tenants is 24.
+Because the campus offers more room than the Stout Street location, Urban Peak will lower the age limit for kids who can stay at the shelter, from fifteen years old to twelve years old; the maximum age allowed for Urban Peak tenants is 24.

 Founded in 1998, Urban Peak works with about 1,000 young homeless residents a year.
 Many Urban Peak residents have aged out of the foster care center or are leaving unstable family situations, Carlson says, so the organization prides itself on offering a "comprehensive" set of services for them.

-"It's not just we meet them once, and we provide a bottle of water," Carlson says.
+"It's not just we meet them once and we provide a bottle of water," Carlson says.
 "It's much longer and much bigger, and we're building a long-term relationship."

 According to the most recent Metro Denver Homeless Initiative report, nearly 1,800 youth under 25 in the Denver metro area relied on services from providers like Urban Peak from July 2021 to July 2022 — that's almost twice as many from July 2020 to July 2021.
 From 2021 to 2022, about 600 youth were living on the streets while nearly 1,000 were living in shelters and just over 200 were living in permanent housing.

 Urban Peak will leave its Stout Street center, which provides meals, homeless services and overnight shelter, by the end of the year, according to Carlson.
-All of those services will now be offered in Urban Peak's new location just off of South Broadway in the Overland neighborhood, where the City of Denver operates a homeless micro-community of tiny homes.
+All of those services will now be offered at Urban Peak's new location just off South Broadway in the Overland neighborhood, where the City of Denver operates a homeless micro-community of tiny homes.